majimearun/CaRB/README.md

 `sent, prob, rel, arg1, arg2, ...`

 where `prob` is the confidence of the extraction.
 For simplicity, set it as `1.00` if your model does not assign any probability of confidence to extractions.
+Sample extraction file:

 To evaluate your OpenIE system: